boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/printing-your-tags.md

 The print quality of your barcode is very important.
 Please print a test page of three or four tags to see how they look.
 Use a critical eye when checking the quality of barcodes.

-If your barcodes look like this one, you’re good to go.
+If your barcodes look like this one, you're good to go.

 ![Good Barcode](/img/goodbarcode.jpg)